Finding Things That We've Lost

 As such what you get in "The Christmas Train" is a movie built around multiple characters, their stories and often their pearls of wisdom.
-As such we have a couple who are young, in love and are running away to get married, we have a widow, a veteran train man, a movie producer, the guard and then there is also the mystery surrounding Agnes who seems to know everything about everyone and is always travelling on the train.
+As such we have a couple who are young, in love and are running away to get married, we have a widow, a veteran train man, a movie producer, the train guard and then there is also the mystery surrounding Agnes who seems to know everything about everyone and is always travelling on the train.
 Now I won't tell you anything about their individual stories other than to say there is a lot of charm and warmth to this movie, more than what you get in your average Hallmark Christmas movie with many a scene leaving you with some thought provoking dialogue about how we miss out on life and what we really want.

 Now of course "The Christmas Train" is a Hallmark movie and we have lots of beautiful decorations but we also have a lot of classy decorations on a beautiful train.
 On top of that this is a train which travels through not only some of the most beautiful snow covered landscapes you will see but like a cruise ship stops at various stations for a few hours.
 As such we get some equally beautiful scenes at various places all of which to be honest are bordering on being a little too perfect but add to the charm of the movie, such as at one station Tom and Eleanor end up going dancing.

 What this all boils down to is that "The Christmas Train" is one of those Hallmark movies which is a cut above the usual and is filled with all the usual Hallmark Christmas movie stuff but with lots of extra charm, warmth and emotional depth as well as a twist ending.